 Rolf Hut is a tinkerer.
-His main interest and source of a fun is using existing technology in a new and innovative way to measure the earth’s weather and climate.
+His main interest and source of fun are using existing technology in a new and innovative way to measure the earth’s weather and climate.
 He likes to take apart machines and see what he can do with the components in it.
-The results of this MacGyvering is proof of concept testing of new measurement devices.
-The results of these efforts are used in the various projects that he is involved in, such as the Trans African Hydro Meteorological Observatory and Climate City Campus at Delft University of Technology.
+The results of this MacGyvering are proof of concept testing of new measurement devices.
+The results of these efforts are used in the various projects that he is involved in, such as the Trans African Hydro Meteorological Observatory and Climate City Campus at the Delft University of Technology.

 To prove this technology, Rolf Hut let the rain come down on our main stage.

 On 7 November 2011 over 900 people gathered in the beautiful city of Delft for the first TEDx event in Delft, the Netherlands: TEDxDelft.
 We had 20 live speakers on stage talking about a wide range of subjects.
 A few of our speakers: Theo Jansen, Irma Boom, Huba de Graaff, Leo Kouwenhoven, Erik Meijer, Lodewijk van den Berg, Kas Oostheruis, Bauke Steenhuisen, and Lowie Vermeersch.
 More information on http://www.TEDxDelft.nl.

 In the spirit of ideas worth spreading, TEDx is a program of local, self-organized events that bring people together to share a TED-like experience.
 At a TEDx event, TEDTalks video and live speakers combine to spark deep discussion and connection in a small group.
 These local, self-organized events are branded TEDx, where x = independently organized TED event.
 The TED Conference provides general guidance for the TEDx program, but individual TEDx events are self-organized.